KrishitaGarg/Financial-Data-Dashboard/README.md

 2. **Select a stock symbol**: Use the stock symbol search box to find and then select a stock.
 3. **View key metrics**: The dashboard will display real-time data such as stock price, market capitalization, P/E ratio, and dividend yield.
 4. **Interactive charting**: The dashboard provides charts showing stock performance (open, high, low, close prices) over time, with additional support for customized time frames.
+5. **Read the latest news**: Access the news section to view the latest articles related to the selected stock.

 ## API Integration

 This project uses two key APIs to fetch real-time stock market data:

 1. **Financial Modeling Prep API**: Provides data on stock prices, financial ratios, market capitalization, and other key metrics.
-2. **Finnhub API**: Used to retrieve live market data and real-time stock quotes.
+2. **Finnhub API**: Used to retrieve live market data, real-time stock quotes, and stock-related news articles.

 ### API Key Configuration